shubhiscoding/alias_macros/define/README.md

 This directory contains the procedural macro implementation for the `alias_macros` crate.

+## About Alias Macros

+`alias_macros` is a Rust procedural macro crate that allows you to create custom aliases for types, keywords, and complex syntax patterns.
+Create TypeScript-like interfaces, alias primitive types with descriptive names, or build domain-specific syntax - all with zero runtime cost!

+📚 **For complete usage examples, features, and documentation, see the [main README](../README.md).**

 ## Structure

 - `src/lib.rs` - Contains the `define!` procedural macro implementation